openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

        | ``POST  /types``
        | The ability to make these API calls is governed by other policies.
      - volume_extension:volume_type_access
-     - rule:admin_or_owner
      - no
      - yes
      - yes
-     - no
-     - yes
-     - no
-     - yes
-   * - | **NEW**
-       | List private volume type access detail, that is, list the projects
-         that have access to this type
+   * - | List private volume type access detail, that is, list the projects that have access to this type
        | (was formerly controlled by volume_extension:volume_type_access)
      - ``GET  /types/{type_id}/os-volume-type-access``
      - volume_extension:volume_type_access:get_all_for_type
-     - (new policy)
      - no
      - no
-     - no
-     - no
      - yes
-     - n/a
-     - n/a
    * - Add volume type access for project
      - ``POST  /types/{type_id}/action`` (addProjectAccess)
      - volume_extension:volume_type_access:addProjectAccess
-     - rule:admin_api
      - no
      - no
-     - no
-     - no
      - yes
-     - no
-     - yes
    * - Remove volume type access for project
      - ``POST  /types/{type_id}/action`` (removeProjectAccess)
      - volume_extension:volume_type_access:removeProjectAccess
-     - rule:admin_api
      - no
-     - no
-     - no
-     - no
-     - yes
      - no
      - yes